omkarsonmale/omkarsonmale/README.md

 - 🔭   I’m currently learning and Practicing Data Structures (DS) and algorithms.

-- 🌱  I’m currently expanding my knowledge of Software Development

-- 👯  I’m looking to collaborate on Full-Stack Development.

-- ✨I'm currently learning Full-stack Development
+- 🌱  I’m currently Exploring and contributing to full-stack technologies, including .NET, SQL Server, and the MERN stack.

 - 📫 How to reach me **omkarsonmale2505@gmail.com**